kdhillondev/Capstone/README.md

 Broadly speaking the email implements most of AMPs most important features includeing a list to load data from a server, multiple forms for submitting data, and sensible fallback states for if the email can not connect to the internet or if it is sent to an email service provider that does not support AMP.

 ![Marketing Email Demo](/assets/marketing-email.gif)

+## Conclusion

+Team Dyspatch would like to thank their project sponsors as well as the faculty at Camosun college for their continuous support during the capstone project.
+They would also like to thank everyone else involved with capstone for giving them the opportunity to work with Dyspatch.